Shopify/identity_cache/CONTRIBUTING.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please keep the following in mind:

-- Add a short entry to the "unreleased" section in [CHANGELOG.md](./CHANGELOG.md) describing your cahnges
+- Add a short entry to the "unreleased" section in [CHANGELOG.md](./CHANGELOG.md) describing your changes.
-- Do not change IdentityCache::VERSION; this is done as part of the release process.
+- Do not change `IdentityCache::VERSION`; this is done as part of the release process.

 ## Contributors